MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 #### 8. Bring it to the real-life

-As I mentioned earlier, the `:not()` pseudo-class is more interesting not only because of its weird behaviors, but also because of its usefulness in some real-world situations.
+As I mentioned earlier, the `:not()` pseudo-class is more interesting, not only because of its weird behaviors but because of its usefulness in some real-world situations.

-Let me try some of examples.
+Let me try some examples.

 **(1) Style all the buttons on the page except the ones that are disabled**